borgod/CS777-termproject/README.md

 # Gradient-boosted trees  - gbt_classifier.py
 ----------------------------------------------

-This files calculates the gradient-boosted trees classifier, and also it calculates its performance.
+This file calculates the gradient-boosted trees classifier, and also it calculates its performance.

 The pipeline is self-contained, and the user only needs to run